m7amdelbana/swift-pdf-viewer/README.md

 # Project Content

-- View Constroller contains search and PDF Viewer.
+- View Controller contains Search and PDF Viewer.
 - Store last page readed using UserDefaults.
 - Work with Notifications Center to notify the current page.